Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Green CP has essentially no effect on combat.
 Use whatever you find useful

-• Many people find the movement speed boosts from Steed’s Blessing (movement speed while out of combat) and Gifted Rider (mount speed) particularly handy
+- Many people find the movement speed boosts from Steed’s Blessing (movement speed while out of combat) and Gifted Rider (mount speed) fairly universally handy

 Gear